 Flatlay photos perform better online than angled shots, but those are valuable if you want to put them in a product listing, so take a variety of shots.

-Yes, this will all cost you money, but both of these printers have small minimum quantities.
+Yes, this will all cost you money, but both of these stationery printers I’ve shared have small minimum quantities.
 Plus, any business will require investment to get started.
 Spending a little now will give you the experience to avoid major mistakes and issues on larger jobs in the future.
 Not to mention the money these samples will bring in once you’re able to accurately showcase your work!

 You’ll also learn firsthand about pricing your work – I have a full course on stationery pricing.
 My main tip today is to cover your design time and your production costs.